- Rent Control / Increase Limitations. Maine state landlords can raise rent only after the lease has ended.

 A landlord in the state of Maine may not increase rent during the term of a lease.
 However, a landlord may increase rent on a tenant renting without the benefit of a lease so long as the appropriate notice is provided.

-It is illegal for a Maine landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a Maine landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.